gnehz972/word4you/README.md

 - **Chinese translations** for bilingual learners
 - **Practical example sentences** in both languages
 - **Usage tips and notes** to enhance understanding

-### Why Word4You?

-Learning vocabulary can be challenging, especially when you need:
-- **Contextual understanding** of how words are used
-- **Pronunciation guidance** for proper speaking
-- **Bilingual support** for non-native English speakers
-- **Structured learning** with organized vocabulary notes
-- **Version control** to track your learning progress

-Word4You addresses these needs by providing an AI-powered, interactive learning experience that creates beautiful, markdown-formatted vocabulary notebooks that you can review, share, and version control with Git.

 ### How It Works